Food Allergy vs Food Intolerance: Knowing the Difference

 Food intolerance symptoms are known to be chronic and they can appear several days after the problematic food is ingested.
 It has been associated with asthma, irritable bowel syndrome, and chronic fatigue.
 Symptoms include:

 - Tightness in the Skin

 90% of food allergies and intolerances are associated with the most popular foods (Dr. Axe).

-- Allergen Triggers (milk, eggs, soy, peanuts, shellfish, and wheat): Instead, choose alternatives like coconut milk, egg substitutes, almonds and seeds, protein foods, and gluten-free flours and grains.
+- Allergen Triggers (milk, eggs, soy, peanuts, shellfish, and wheat): Instead, choose alternatives like coconut milk, egg substitutes, almonds and seeds, protein foods, and gluten-free flour and grains.

 - Sugar, such as fructose, sucrose, or lactose, cause an overgrowth in bad bacteria, which is responsible for a number of allergic responses like cramping, hives, rashes, and an itchy mouth.
 Those with intolerances may have symptoms like fatigue or digestive issues.
 Instead, find alternative sweeteners like organic dates, stevia, or xylitol.